bollu/bollu.github.io/README.md

 #### Equivalent description of the transitions of $X$:

-1. Choosing an color uniformly at random from the set of valid colors for a vertex.
+1. Choosing a color uniformly at random from the set of valid colors for a vertex.
 2. Choosing colors from $C$ without replacement until we get a color that is a valid color.